Welcome, Pennington Parents!

 Residential Major Dates calendar: The Residential Life Major Dates calendar can be viewed here.

-Emergency alerts are activated through the OneCall system.
+Emergency alerts are used to notify parents and students about School closings or delayed openings.
 Alerts are sent to all phone numbers in the student's record.
-A test of the OneCall system takes place early in September.
-The alerts are sent as voice mails.
-In the event of a school closing due to inclement weather, the OneCall system and the website will be updated by 6:00 a.m. that day.
+A test of the emergency notification system takes place early in September.
+The alerts are also sent as voice mails.
+Please make sure that if your cell phone number changes, you update your contact information in your Veracross Parent Portal.
 For more information about the School's inclement weather policy, see below.

 Weekly Email to Parents: Every Friday morning, parents will receive an email called Pennington Postings.
 The Postings contains important information and reminders about upcoming School events; it is the best way to find out what will be happening in the week ahead.
 To prevent the Postings from disappearing into your spam filter, we suggest adding email@example.com to your list of contacts and approved senders.
 You can view archived issues of the current year's Pennington Postings by clicking here.